-Discovery Woods uses Title I and Special Education to improve pupil learning to regular instruction, but considers the methods listed above and the use of the outdoors the school's best and mission-fulfilling educational tools.
+Discovery Woods uses Title I, Reading and Math Corps, and Special Education to supplement regular classroom instruction, but considers the methods listed above and the use of the outdoors as part of the school's mission-fulfilling educational priorities.
 Discovery Woods describes its implementation of the Montessori philosophy, environmental education, Title I, and special education services in each annual report.